calvinszeto/d3/p1-nba-team-stacked-bar/README.md

 more legible labels.
 After a font-size change and making the graph a lot bigger, I am pretty satisfied.
 Further, changing the size of the graph also solved issue 3!

+For the second issue, I have a decision to make.
+Should I distinguish between different franchises with the same name?
+If I do, that means adding more text to the already-hard-to-read labels.
+Do I just allow them to consolidate?
+If so, then I have to aggregate the wins/losses before graphing them.

+A lot of the different franchise/same name occurences are due to the NBA/ABA merge; others I'm not so sure about.
+In any case, I decide to consolidate same-name franchises, since it's usually really the same franchise.
+I do this with some Javascript array manipulation.
+My implementation is inefficient, but since the data source is small, I stick with its simplicity.